Contamination of Groundwater

 - TGPC's Groundwater as Drinking Water

-- Texas Commission on Environmental Quality and Texas State Soil and Water Conservation Board's Managing Nonpoint Source Pollution in Texas Annual Reports
+- Texas Commission on Environmental Quality and Texas State Soil and Water Conservation Board's Texas Nonpoint Source Program Annual Reports

 - The National Ground Water Association and Ground Water Protection Council have produced a water-testing brochure for household water well owners living near oil and gas development and completion activities, including hydraulic fracturing.

 The Texas A&M AgriLife Extension Service on-line Bookstore offers a number of publications on drinking water contamination (e.g., lead, arsenic, copper, nitrates, radionuclides, etc.), as well as introductory fact sheets such as "Solving Water Quality Problems in the Home" (L-5450) and "What's In My Water?"
 (E-176).
-Free electronic downloads of these publications (add an "e" in front of the publication number) are also available after setting up an account.
+Hard copies or free electronic downloads of these publications are available after setting up an account.

 Texas Groundwater and Contamination

 Texas' groundwater policy adhere's to the Legislature's goal of non-degradation of the state's groundwater resources.
 Regulated activities such as pollution discharge and waste disposal should be conducted in a manner that preserves present and future uses of groundwater.
 Impacted groundwater should be restored, if feasible.